ahdinosaur/bitcoin101/src/documents/slides/bitcoin-infrastructure/accept.html.md

 order: 4
 ---

-# easy to accept bitcoin
+# You Accept Bitcoins

+There are no fees for accepting Bitcoin, plus no chargebacks.

-services allow merchants to accept bitcoin as fiat
+There are even services that allow merchants to accept bitcoin as fiat:

 - [BitPay](https://bitpay.com)
 - [BitPagos](https://www.bitpagos.net)